Bush Fire Control

 - Special Rural Land:

-The owners of all small rural holdings zoned as Special Rural under Town Planning Schemes must maintain clear of all flammable materials a dire break at least three (3) metres wide, immediately inside all external boundaries of the land.
+The owners of all small rural holdings, zoned as Special Rural under Town Planning Schemes, must maintain clear of all flammable materials a fire break at least three (3) metres wide, immediately inside all external boundaries of the land.

 - Fuel and/or Gas Depots: In respect of land owned and/or occupied by you on which is situated any container normally used to contain liquid or gas fuel, including the land on which any ramp or supports are constructed, you shall have the land clear of all flammable material.